 Developments may also utilise a combination of private and semi-private space, to achieve an acceptable level of privacy and amenity for those with reduced garden sizes.
-For example communal landscaped areas and courtvards can provide open space accessed directly from dwellings which have reduced garden plots.
+For example communal landscaped areas and courtyards can provide open space accessed directly from dwellings which have reduced garden plots.

-Open space to serve apartments or similar residential units, including private and communal open space, shall comply with the provisions of the "Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities", "Guidelines for the Planning Authorities on Sustainable Residential Development in Urban Areas (Cities, Towns and Villages)", issued by the Department of the Environment, Heritage and Local Government (2009) and its companion document "Urban Design Manual - A Best Practice Guide" (2009).
+Open space to serve apartments or similar residential units, including private and communal open space, shall comply with the provisions of the "Sustainable Urban Housing: Design Standards for New Apartments Guidelines for Planning Authorities", 2022 (or as subsequently amended) and also, where relevant, in circumstances where the Planning Scheme does not specify standards or address a matter having regard to the nature of plan area, the Sustainable Residential Development and Compact Settlements - Guidelines for Planning Authorities, 2024.

+"Guidelines for the Planning Authorities on Sustainable Residential Development in Urban Areas (Cities, Towns and Villages)", issued by the Department of the Environment,

+Heritage and Local Government (2009) and its companion document "Urban Design Manual - A Best Practice Guide" (2009).